flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

     - N1 is at roughly 20%
     - N1 reported `AVAIL`
-    - N2 is at roughtly 70%
+    - N2 is at roughly 70%

 === "Start Engine 2"
     1. Set `ENG 2` Master to the ON position.